renovate-bot/GoogleCloudPlatform-_-talk-to-docs/terraform/README.md

 export DATASET_NAME='{source_extractions_folder_path}' # replace with the source extractions folder path
 # i.e. with the full source path URI as 'gs://source-extractions-bucket/extractions20240715' -> 'extractions20240715'

-gcloud workflows execute t2x-doc-ingestion-workflow --project=$PROJECT --location=$REGION --data="{\"dataset_name\":\"$DATASET_NAME\"}" --impersonate-service-account=terraform-service-account@${PROJECT}.iam.gserviceaccount.com
-# Impersonation my not be required if your user account has the required permission to execute the workflow.
+# [OPTIONAL] Use impersonation if your user account does not have the required permission to execute the workflow.
+export WORKFLOW_INVOKER_SERVICE_ACCOUNT="my-service-account@${PROJECT}.iam.gserviceaccount.com" # use any service account with permission to invoke and get workflow executions (https://cloud.google.com/workflows/docs/access-control#roles) that you can impersonate (requires the caller to have the roles/iam.serviceAccountTokenCreator role on the service account)

+gcloud workflows execute t2x-doc-ingestion-workflow --project=$PROJECT --location=$REGION --data="{\"dataset_name\":\"$DATASET_NAME\"}" --impersonate-service-account=$WORKFLOW_INVOKER_SERVICE_ACCOUNT
 ```
 - Check the progress in the console or by issuing the `gcloud` command returned by `gcloud workflows execute`.
 - [OPTIONAL] To wait for the workflow to complete and return results from your terminal, issue this command after executing the workflow.